 Early History of the Badgun family

 This web page shows only a small excerpt of our Badgun research.
-Another 415 words (30 lines of text) covering the years 1066, 1214, 1294, 1500, 1621, 1510, 1579, 1540, 1624, 1587, 1657, 1618, 1600, 1663, 1645, 1660, 1623, 1666, 1561, 1626, 1593, 1660, 1622, 1687, 1685, 1687, 1647, 1676, 1676, 1672, 1721, 1700 and 1707 are included under the topic Early Badgun History in all our PDF Extended History products and printed products wherever possible.
+Another 208 words (15 lines of text) covering the years 1066, 1214, 1294, 1500, 1621, 1510, 1579, 1540, 1624, 1587, 1657, 1618, 1600, 1663, 1645, 1660, 1623, 1666, 1561, 1626, 1593, 1660, 1622, 1687, 1685, 1687, 1647, 1676, 1676, 1672, 1721, 1700, 1707, 1587, 1512, 1567, 1594 and 1586 are included under the topic Early Badgun History in all our PDF Extended History products and printed products wherever possible.

 Badgun Spelling Variations